-Performance measure Link to strategy Underlying Sales Growth (USG) at constant FX rates Clear, simple and well understood measure supporting the achievement of Unilever's growth ambition.
+res and the link to strategy Link to atvertom: ncentive plan Performance measure Link to strategy Short-term: Annual Bonus Underlying Sales Growth (USG) at constant FX rates Clear, simple and well understood measure supporting the achievement of Unilever's growth ambition.
 Underlying Operating Margin Improvement (UOM) at current FX rates Underlines the importance of achieving increasingly profitable growth.
-Free Cash Flow (FCF) at current FX rates Provides clear focus on the achievement of Unilever's cash generation ambition.
-Competitiveness % Business Winning Market Share measure New measure for this policy Growing faster than the market and so winning market share are key strategic drivers for our long-term sustainable growth.
-Cumulative Free Cash Flow at current FX rates measure New measure for this policy Free Cash Flow from operating activities in current currency ensures suffici cash is available to fund a range of strategic capital allocation choices.
+Free Cash Flow (FCF) at current FX rates Provides clear focus on the achievement of Unilever's cash generation ambition. ong-term: PSP Competitiveness % Business Winning Market Share measure New measure for this policy Growing faster than the market and so winning market share are key strategic drivers for our long-term sustainable growth.
+Cumulative Free Cash Flow at current FX rates measure New measure for this policy Free Cash Flow from operating activities in current currency ensures sufficien cash is available to fund a range of strategic capital allocation choices.
 Return On Invested Capital (ROIC) at exit year % Supports disciplined investment of capital within the business and encourages acquisitions which create long term value (an especially relevant measure for members of the ULE who make investment decisions) Unilever Sustainability Progress Index (Compass) (SPI) Unilever is committed to demonstrating that the Compass, our purpose-led, future-fit strategy, drives superior performance, which protects our consumers people, planet and society, customers, suppliers and business partners and shareholders.
 To capture the breadth and depth of the Compass in relation to the SPI, the Corporate Responsibility Committee and Compensation Committee agree a number of key performance indicators (KPIs) to assess progress towards the Compass targets in our reported Compass sustainability commitments (see page 10).
 These KPIs illustrate how Unilever aims to address a number of its principal risks such as brand preference, climate change, supply chain and ethics (see Our risks on page 44).
-For the 2021 PSP award, progress will be measured against the forerunner Underlying Sales Growth (USG) at constant FX rates Underlying Operating Margin Improvement (UOM) at current FX rates Free Cash Flow (FCF) at current FX rates Competitiveness % Business Winning Market Share measure New measure for this policy Cumulative Free Cash Flow at current FX rates measure New measure for this policy Cumulative Free Cash Flow at current FX rates measure New measure for this policy Return On Invested Capital (ROIC) at exit year % Unilever Sustainability Progress Index
+For the 2021 PSP award, progress will be measured against the forerunner of the Compass, the Unilever Sustainable Living Plan (USLP).

 - Unilever's remuneration policy combines short-term and long-term targets and is linked to financial and sustainability targets. - The policy report outlines fixed pay, benefits and annual bonus.
-Each indicator is clearly linked to the main pillars of strategy and details are provided for how it will be measured. - Short-term metrics include underlying sales growth, underlying operating margin improvement and free cash flow. - Long-term metrics include competitiveness % business winning market share, cumulative free cash flow, return on invested capital on exit year as well as Unilever Sustainability Progress Index for which performance indicators are determined yearly by the Corporate Responsibility Committee and Compensation Committee. - The remuneration policy applies to top management as well as new hires, service contracts, and non-executive directors.
+Each indicator is clearly linked to the main pillars of strategy and details are provided for how it will be measured. - · Short-term metrics include underlying sales growth, underlying operating margin improvement and free cash flow. - Long-term metrics include competitiveness % business winning market share, cumulative free cash flow, return on invested capital on exit year as well as Unilever Sustainability Progress Index for which performance indicators are determined yearly by the Corporate Responsibility Committee and Compensation Committee. - The remuneration policy applies to top management as well as new hires, service contracts, and non-executive directors.